jewettaij/visfd/README.md

 [Ridge-detection](https://en.wikipedia.org/wiki/Ridge_detection),
 and
 [3D tensor voting](http://www.sci.utah.edu/~gerig/CS7960-S2010/handouts/Slides-tensorVoting-Zhe-Leng.pdf)
-filters.
-This program currently only supports the .mrc/.rec image file format.

-All operations support normalized *masking*, so that objects which are located within narrow confined spaces can be detected accurately without penalty.
+filters.)

 Documentation for this program is located [here](./doc/doc_filter_mrc.md).
 The *source code* for the filters used by this program is located
 [here](./lib/filter/).
+This program currently only supports the .mrc/.rec image file format.

 ## combine_mrc